Nedtheyak/custom-discord-docs/index.md

 ## Prerequisites and Software Version

 We will be using the latest version of Discord for this documentation.
-Discord runs on the subsequent operating systems.
+Discord runs on the subsequent operating systems:

 - **Windows:** 7 and up
 - **MacOS:** 10.0 and up (Yosemite)